top of page

 • Do you avoid burning vegetation waste?

-• How do you approach nature conservation awareness in particular rare and endangered species?
+• How do you approach nature conservation awareness of rare and endangered species?

 Neighbourhood Project

-• How the garden contributes to the wellbeing of the community
+• The garden contributes to the wellbeing of the community

 • Innovation and use of space